 The Barbican Estate Office state that ‘some smells are simply attributable to community living‘.

 The ventilation system is designed to extract 20 litres or air per second from bathrooms, 60 litres of air per second from kitchens, and 7 litres of air per second from separate toilets, and this operates 24 hours a day.

 This sounds like an amazing amount of air to shift in a second.
 What I find absolutely mystifying though is why the extract rate is only 7 litres per second for toilets.
 Someone really should have explained to the architects that smells related to time spent reading back copies of the Reader’s Digest produces a much more urgent ventilation problem than any amount of ‘community living’.
 Anyway, the system is apparently designed to clear smells as quickly as possible.

 There is a fan in the kitchen to boost the extract rate to 90 litres per second during the ‘usual’ cooking times of morning, midday, and evenings.
 I can confirm the efficiency of the extraction equipment.
 It regularly clears the garlic-laden cooking smells of one of my neighbours out of their flat and into mine.

 A few flats have no central ventilation system.
 Instead they have a 2-speed extractor unit through the wall to the outside.

-Cleaning of the ventilation system is carried out regularly by the Corporation workforce.
-There’s a mortise lock in the ventilation duct in the kitchen of most flats (the utility room in Tower Block flats).
+Cleaning of the ventilation system is carried out regularly by the Barbican Estate workforce.
+There’s a mortise lock in the ventilation duct in the kitchen of most flats (or the utility room in Tower Block flats).
 Don’t open this because it could adversely affect the ventilation of several flats.